gokulmInfy/m2x-particle-core/README.md

 IPAddress ip(192,168,1,17);
 ```

 For a newer Ethernet Shield, the MAC address should be printed on a sticker on the shield.
 However, some sold Ethernet Shields have no MAC address shown on the board.
-In this case, you can use any MAC address, as long as it is not conflicted with another network device within the same LAN.
+In this case, you can use any MAC address, as long as it does not conflict with another network device within the same LAN.

 The IP address here is only used when DHCP fails to give a valid IP address.
 It is recommended, though not required, to provide a unique IP address here.